Ahineya/neurobach/README.md

 Replace __YOUR_MODEL_NAME__ with the model name you have used during the training phase.
 Replace __TEMPERATURE__ with a float value from 0 to somewhere around 3.
 1.5 is fine for the 'bach' model.

 A new piece will be generated in the `generated` directory.

+Pay attention, that all the generated pieces are quantized to a white piano keys.
+You can take a look in `bach.py` file to turn it off if you don't need it, or to create a new scale for quantizing.